 As outlined in board policy 6512 Mobile Electronic Devices, using a cellular telephone or any other mobile electronic computing device in any manner that disrupts the educational environment or violates the rights of others, including using the device for taking photographs in locker rooms or bathrooms, cheating, unlawful purposes, bullying, harassment, or otherwise violating staff or student conduct rules, is prohibited.
 Prohibited conduct also specifically includes creating, sending, sharing, viewing, receiving, or possessing indecent images of oneself or another person through the use of an electronic computing device.
+Students are prohibited from using a cellular telephone, video recording device, personal digital assistant (PDA), or other electronic device to take or transmit digital photographic images, pictures, or movies of an individual or individuals without their consent during school, anywhere on school grounds, during a school related activity or at any other time or place where student conduct is subject to school discipline.
 Any use of a mobile computing device on school grounds during or after the school day that disrupts educational process, goals of the institution, or violates the acceptable use policy is prohibited.
 All mobile computing devices brought on to school grounds are done so at the user's own risk and District 207 is not responsible for any loss or damage of a personal device.